pingrid/nrk-kubernetes-intro/README.md

-# Introduction to Kubernetes in Google Cloud Platform
+# Introduction to Kubernetes on Microsoft Azure

-This is an introduction to Kubernetes on Google Cloud Platform.
+This is an introduction to Kubernetes on Microsoft Azure.
-During this workshop you will learn how to deploy a frontend application and a backend application on a Kubernetes cluster on Google Cloud.
+During this workshop you will learn how to deploy a frontend application and a backend application on a Kubernetes cluster in Azure.

 ## Content of the repository